 Instructors will track attendance for each class which will be readily available for a third-party inspection and validation on site.
 Students are required to attend at least 80% of the class to consider present in a class.
 Instructors may use their discretion in determining tardiness and early departures, along with its consequences.
 The minimum acceptable attendance for students enrolled is also an 80% attendance rate of the program.
 The maximum number of consecutive days absent at which point a student will automatically be considered withdrawn are three or more classes per term.
 Institute does not permit excused absences to count as time attended.
 All absences count against a student’s cumulative attendance percentage.
 In addition, students arrive tardy to class or who leave before class is over must have that time removed from the cumulative attendance percentage.
 Absences is when a student misses 20% or more of the class time.
-There are only two acceptable reasons for absence from class or lab: 1) serious illness on the part of the student or 2) a family emergency.
+There are only two acceptable reasons for excused absence from class: 1) serious illness on the part of the student or 2) a family emergency.
 In the former case, the student must submit a doctor’s or clinic note explaining the reason for the absence to the instructor(s) and the Registrar’s Office.
 In the latter case, the student must submit a note to his/her instructor explaining the reason for the absence.
 Explanations for excused absences must be received no later than one week after the last missed class.
 However, exceptions can be made by the instructor for prolonged emergencies when a student does not have means or opportunity to inform the Institute of his or her situation.
 If an absence is approved as an excused, a student will be allowed to make-up the class work.
 All make-up work is assigned by the instructor.
 Instructors are not obligated to provide make-up work for unexcused absences.

 Student Complaint and Grievance Policy

 The grades of A, B, C, D, and S are passing grades.
 Grade “F” is a failing grade.
-The grade of “I” (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required course work by the end of the semester..
+The grade of “I” (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required course work by the end of the quarter.
 The quality of performance in any academic course is reported by a letter grade.
 These grades denote the character of work and are assigned grade points as follows:

 |Percentage||Letter Grade||Grade Points||Cummulative GPA (CGPA)||Academic Standing|